ROCm/hipSPARSELt/docs/API_Reference_Guide.rst

 Matrix Descriptor Functions
 ---------------------------

-The matrix descriptor describe fuctions that used to define sparse and dense matrix
+The matrix descriptor describe functions that used to define sparse and dense matrix

 hipsparseLtDenseDescriptorInit()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^